anyaevostinar/anyaevostinar.github.io/classes/361-f22/lab-sgp-starter.md

 2. Also in `Org.h`, you'll see `Reset` and `Mutate` methods that just pass along those calls to the organism's CPU.
 Tracking of points is tracked by the organism's CPU's `OrgState` also.

-3. `World.h` is pretty standard with a couple of new methods. `GetPopulation` is just a simple helper method that returns the population vector (and uses the `auto` keyword for its return value, which relies on the compiler to figure out what the return type will be).
+3. `World.h` is pretty standard with a couple of new methods. `GetPopulation` is just a simple helper method that returns the population vector.
 You'll implement the `CheckOutput` method in a later exercise.
-Finally, you'll notice that while the `Update` method calls each organism's `Process`, it doesn't have a reproduction loop.
-This is because the organisms will have to reproduce with an instruction instead.
+Finally, you'll notice that while the `Update` method calls each organism's `Process`, it handles reproduction slightly differently, using a reproduce queue.
+This is because the organisms will have to reproduce with an instruction, which adds them to reproduce queue.

 ## Exercise 2
 Nothing actually happens in the experiment so far because the organism `Process` method needs to be implemented.
 As the `TODO` says, you need to run the CPU in `Process`.
+Note that the `Process` method takes the organism's current location as an argument now, since it is needed for the reproduction queue if the organism does reproduce.

 1. If you open `CPU.h`, you'll see the class definition for a `CPU`.
 It holds a couple of objects from the SGP library and mostly acts as an interface between our code and the SGP code.
 We aren't going to worry about exactly how a lot of these methods work, but you can see that there is a method `RunCPUStep`, which is what you want to call in `Process`.
-It takes a number of cycles, which allow one instruction to be run.
-In `Process`, call run the CPU for 10 cycles:
+It takes a number of cycles, which allow one instruction to be run each.
+In organism's `Process`, call run the CPU for 10 cycles:

     ```cpp
     cpu.RunCPUStep(10);